xtaker14/laravel_8_bp/README.md

 11. "php artisan module:seed Pegawai --class=PegawaiSeederTableSeeder" from the root of the project (optional, test module Pegawai)<br/>
 12. "php artisan storage:link" from the root of the project <br/>
 13. "php artisan vendor:publish --provider="Nwidart\Modules\LaravelModulesServiceProvider"" from the root of the project (Optionally, publish the package's configuration file)<br/>
-14. "COMPOSER_MEMORY_LIMIT=-1 composer require psr/simple-cache:^2.0 maatwebsite/excel" from the root of the project <br/>
-15. "php artisan vendor:publish --provider="Maatwebsite\Excel\ExcelServiceProvider" --tag=config" from the root of the project (Optionally, publish the package's configuration file) <br/>
+14. "php artisan vendor:publish --provider="Maatwebsite\Excel\ExcelServiceProvider" --tag=config" from the root of the project (Optionally, publish the package's configuration file) <br/>
-16. "npm run dev" from the root of the project <br/>
+15. "npm run dev" from the root of the project <br/>
-17. "phpunit" from the root of the project <br/>
+16. "phpunit" from the root of the project <br/>

 ### SOURCE